Hellenic Air Force: F-35 Lightning II

+and 79 modernisation kits for its F-16Cs.
+The procurement of 20 aircraft was approved by the Hellenic Parliament on 27 June 2024.
+Greece signed the relevant Letter of Offer and Acceptance (LoA) on 25 July 2024.

+Embraer C-390 Millenium

+The C-130B/H variants are coming to the end of their service lives and will need to be replaced soon.
+As announced in January 2023, the Hellenic Air Force is in talks to potentially buy the Embraer C-390 Millennium from the Brazilian aircraft manufacturer.
+A potential option of retired C-130Js from the Royal Air Force or Royal Australian Air Force did not produce any results, neither the two C-130H from the USAF that were promised by the US diplomat Antony Blinken as a free-of-charge package of help via EDA, as costs to return into flight status were significant high.

+Despite this, there is no conformation of any purchase, and talks are ongoing.

+Dassault Rafale F3-R

-In August 2020, Greece announced the acquisition of eighteen Rafale multirole aircraft from France.
-Initial reports stated that ten would be the new C-built Rafale F3-R version and eight would be older F1 & F2 versions already in use with the French Air Force, that would be given to Greece free-of-charge.
-However, later reports stated that all 18 aircraft would be the new F3-R version and would replace an equal number of older Mirage 2000EGM aircraft, that had not been previously upgraded to the 2000-5 Mark II version.
-Finally In January 2021, the official agreement with Dassault Aviation was ratified in Parliament, and included the purchase of 6 newly built, and 12 slightly used F3-R aircraft in previous service with the Armée de l'Air, for a total cost of €2.4 billion, including their armament and ground support.
+In August 2020, Greece announced the acquisition of eighteen Rafale multi-role aircraft from France.
+Initial reports stated that ten would be the new C-built Rafale F3-R version, and eight would be older F1 & F2 versions already in use with the French Air Force, that would be given to Greece free-of-charge.
+However, later reports stated that all eighteen aircraft would be the new F3-R version, and would replace an equal number of older Mirage 2000EGM aircraft, that had not been previously upgraded to the 2000-5 Mk2 version.
+Finally in January 2021, the official agreement with Dassault Aviation was ratified in parliament, and included the purchase of six newly built, and twelve 'slightly used' F3-R aircraft in previous service with the Armée de l'Air, for a total cost of €2.4 billion, including their armament and ground support.
 Theodoros Lagios, Director General of Armament and Investments of the Greek Ministry of Defence (MoD), and Éric Trappier, chairman and CEO of Dassault Aviation, signed the contracts in Athens on 25 January.

-In June 2021, Dassault Aviation released the first photographs of Rafale F3R of the Hellenic Air Force, bearing the HAF roundel and fin flash, and in July the first aircraft was officially delivered to Greece.
-The aircraft were commissioned to the 332 "Falcon" All-Weather Squadron, previously operating with Mirage 2000EGM/BGM jets.
+In June 2021, Dassault Aviation released the first photographs of Rafale F3R of the Hellenic Air Force, bearing the HAF roundel and fin flash, and in July, the first aircraft was officially delivered to Greece.
+The aircraft were commissioned to the 332 'Falcon' All-Weather Squadron, previously operating with Mirage 2000EGM/BGM jets.

-On 11 September 2021, Greek Prime Minister at the 2021 Thessaloniki International Fair announced the purchase of 6 additional Rafale, bringing the total order number to 24.
-Greece officially signs new contract for the acquisition of six additional new Rafale aircraft on 24 March 2022, which follows Greece's acquisition of Rafales in January 2021 and increased number of Rafales to be operated to 24 aircraft.
+On 11 September 2021, Prime Minister Kyriakos Mitsotakis announced the purchase of six additional Rafale, bringing the total order number to twenty-four.
+Greece officially signed the new contract for the acquisition of six additional new Rafale aircraft on 24 March 2022, which follows Greece's acquisition of Rafales in January 2021, and increased number of Rafales to be operated to twenty-four aircraft.